 If a mortgage is automatically readvanceable, every time you reduce your mortgage balance by one dollar your HELOC increases by the same amount.
 This means you can re-borrow all of your paid-down mortgage principle at any time without altering the existing terms of your loan (like your ultra-low interest rate) or incurring any penalties.

 I love this feature because it virtually eliminates the need for you to keep rainy day funds sitting on the sidelines earning a paltry rate of interest while you pay a multiple of that rate in mortgage interest (in many cases, to the same institution!)

 Now for the “catch” I referred to in Part 1 of this post.
 Our banking regulator (OSFI) has mandated that on November 1st, 2012, all federally regulated lenders must limit their HELOCs and readvanceable mortgages to 65% of a property’s value (although all existing loans of this type will be grandfathered).
 That means the HELOC window of opportunity is closing fast for conventional borrowers who have loans between 65% and 80% of the value of their homes.

 To be clear, I understand why OSFI has decided to limit HELOCs and readvanceable mortgages.
 Marginal borrowers have used these products to live above their means and something had to be done to prevent them from undermining the stability of both our real estate markets and our overall financial system.
 But this necessary change will limit flexibility for many Canadian borrowers who use debt responsibly, and it is to that group that this post is aimed.

-In today’s uncertain economic times I think it behooves every borrower to consider building themselves a mortgage bunker…while they still can.David Larock is an independent full-time mortgage planner and industry insider.
+In today’s uncertain economic times I think it behooves every borrower to consider building themselves a mortgage bunker…while they still can.David Larock is an independent full-time mortgage agent and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.